netxms/netxms-doc/admin/installation.rst

   4. Environment variable NXMC_NAME=VALUE.
 For example NXMC_server=127.0.0.1

-  5. If non of above configuration exists, Web UI tries to resolve "NETXMS_SERVER" DNS name for server connection.
+  5. If none of the above configurations exist, the Web UI tries to resolve the "NETXMS_SERVER" DNS name as server connection.

-  6. If none of above configuration exists, Web UI uses "127.0.0.1" as a server address.
+  6. If none of above configurations exist, the Web UI uses "127.0.0.1" as a server address.

 Custom logo on login screen
 ---------------------------

-It is possible to change default logo on login screen to custom image by setting loginFormImage property in nxmc.properties file.
-Image file must be located within application server's class path and file name must be given relative to class path root with leading slash.
-For example, if custom image is in file logo.jpg located in the same directory as nxmc.properties, correct entry will be:
+It is possible to change the default logo on the login screen to a custom image by setting the loginFormImage property in nxmc.properties file.
+The image file must be located within the application server class path and the file name must be given relative to the class path root with a leading slash.
+For example, if the custom image is in a file logo.jpg located in the same directory as nxmc.properties, the correct entry will be:

 .. code-block:: ini